chunweiz/CCUX/doc/module.md

 >
 > `module ui5 namespace` is the UI5 namespace for your module such as nrg.module.billing
 >
-> `module identifier` is a unique keyword that identifies the module such as billing.
+> `module identifier` is a unique keyword that identifies the module such as billing

 ##